Command Reference

 Runs a delegated command with an explicit runtime selector.
 Missing version runtimes fail unless --install is provided.

 In human mode, delegated stdio is inherited.
-In JSON mode, delegated stdout is routed to stderr so stdout can contain the final JSON response with runtime, command, and exit_code.
+If yarn or pnpm uses package-manager planning, Nodeup prints a planning notice to stderr before delegation so stdout remains owned by the delegated command.
+In JSON mode, delegated stdout is routed to stderr so stdout can contain the final JSON response with runtime, command, exit_code, and planning.

 self update